What should I do if I’m in a car accident?

 Need to make a car accident claim?

-For all Auto (including windshield) claims, you can make a claim through The Co-operators app, available through The App Store and Google Play.
-You can also call or visit your Financial Advisor, or call 1-877-NU CLAIM.
+For all Auto (including windshield) claims, you can make a claim through Co-operators Online Services.
+Download our mobile app for fast, convenient and secure access, available through The App Store and Google Play.
+You can also call or visit your financial representative, or call 1-877-NU CLAIM.
 In Quebec, call 1-877-594-2667.